 In lieu of criminal prosecution for injuring or taking Threatened or Endangered Species, the Agency of Natural Resources can pursue civil enforcement.
 Civil penalties are capped at $42,500 for a single violation.
 The complete list of threatened and endangered species is available on the Fish & Wildlife website (www.vtfishandwildlife.com).
 The list includes: lake sturgeon, stonecat, timber rattlesnake, bald eagle, spruce grouse, beach heather, great laurel, Canada lynx, marten, little brown bat and Indiana bat.
 Federal penalties also may apply.

 Hunting, fishing or trapping on properly posted land is illegal without written permission.
 This includes land posted for hunting, fishing or trapping by permission only.
-Properly posted land will have records filed with the town clerk and the Fish & Wildlife Department.
-See 10, V.S.A., Sections 5201 to 5206.
+In order to be properly posted, the landowner must file with the town clerk and the Fish & Wildlife Department.
+See 10 V.S.A., Sect.
+5201-5206.

 Whether the property is posted or not, a hunter or angler shall show their license if requested by the landowner.